AninditaBasu/indica/topics/api_rv.md

 ...
 ```

+If the result runs into several pages, use the `?expand=true&page={n}` query parameter.

 ### `/sungforcategories`

 Returns the counts of hymns to the categories, separately, of all the gods in the Rig Veda.
+This endpoint does not take any path parameters.

 ```
 ...